Sign on now to get the Government to adopt a national strategy to eliminate plastic pollution in Aotearoa New Zealand.

 We know our oceans and coastlines are choking on plastic.
-We’ve all seen plastic bottles, food wrappers and plastic bags polluting beaches, and been horrified by the stories of marine creatures like seabirds and whales starving when their stomachs become packed full of plastic.
+We’ve all seen plastic bottles, food wrappers and plastic bags polluting beaches.
+We’ve all been horrified by the stories of marine creatures like seabirds and whales starving when their stomachs become packed full of plastic.

 Scientists have shown that up to 12 million tonnes of plastic is entering our oceans every year – that’s a rubbish truck full every minute.
 Single-use plastic packaging for food and drink is a particularly common part of the problem.

-While about a fifth of marine litter is made up of fishing gear and other materials lost at sea by accident, industrial losses, or illegal dumping, we know that roughly 80% of litter in the seas comes from land.
+About a fifth of marine litter is made up of fishing gear and other materials lost at sea by accident, industrial losses, or illegal dumping.
+And we know that roughly 80% of litter in the seas comes from land.

 The sheer amount of plastic that has been generated in the past 60 years is mind boggling.
 New research shows that we’ve produced plastic as heavy as 1 billion elephants since the 1950s.
 Even more staggering is the amount that has rapidly become waste.
 Just 9% of this plastic has been recycled.
 That means the majority of plastic waste has simply been dumped in landfills or burned.